 Jena is a medieval German city located in the state of Thuringia in central Germany.
 The city boasts a rich history of more than 900 years, including becoming the home of idealist philosophy in the 18th century.
 Famous philosophers such as Georg Hegel and poets such as Johann Wolfgang von Goethe were associated with the university located in Jena, which was established in 1558.

-As one of the ten oldest universities in Germany, Jena offers coursework in all academic disciplines, including Biology, Chemistry, Folklore and Culture Studies, German as a Foreign Language, and Philosophy.
+Friedrich Schiller University is one of the ten oldest universities in Germany and offers coursework in all academic disciplines, including Biology, Chemistry, Folklore and Culture Studies, German as a Foreign Language, and Philosophy.
 All courses are taught in German and USD students study alongside other international students and local German students.
 The university has over 20,000 students and boasts 6 Nobel Prize winners.

 Universities in Germany approach academics in a very different way than in the United States.
 Students may not receive a syllabus and, if they do, it will not contain the same amount of detail provided in USD syllabi.
 Students are expected to pursue more independent study outside of the classroom while still continuing preparation for final exams.
 This course layout allows students the opportunity to pursue personal academic interests within the context of the course without having the additional reading and writing assignments typically found within the American higher educational system.
 Students’ grades will typically be only based on a final exam.